Animaxx/A-IOSHelper/README.md

 ===========

 ## Summary
 This is a scaffold framwork to make building iOS app quickly.
 It's built by Objective-c and you also can use for Swift project.
 The aid of the project is provide any fundation functions for IOS developer.
+Please visit document site for more information: http://animaxx.github.io/A-IOSHelper

 ## Reference libraries
 If you use A_SqliteWrapper or A_DataMamager, please add `libsqlite3.dylib` to your project.